Thielith/Fraymakers-Better-Character-Template/better-character-template/README.md

 **Character.entity**
 - Made down special implementation not stupid. (it does not need a separate animation for looping and end lag)
 - Moved setting-an-opponent's-thrown-frame code into a function cause it got used a lot.
-- Put "magic numbers" into variables to better describe what they're doing.
 - (gaming.\_\_) Added separators to animation list.
 - (gaming.\_\_) Removed the multi-hit neutral aerial variant.
 - (gaming.\_\_) Balance changes.